 As a highly prestigious immigrant visa reserved for only the most extraordinary individuals, the EB-1A carries with it many benefits.
-It’s a member of the EB-1 green card class, so obtaining one cab be difficult.
-If you have ever had a question about what goes into the qualifying and filing process, take a look at this EB-1A FAQ page to see if it falls into the 50 most frequently asked questions about this distinguished green card.
+It’s an EB-1 green card class member, so obtaining one can be difficult.
+If you have ever had a question about what goes into the qualifying and filing process, take a look at this EB-1A FAQ page to see if it falls into the most frequently asked questions about this distinguished green card.

 EB-1A Frequently Asked Questions